ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Fixed lots of bugs.
-	- This release has significantly altered parts of the design and functionality to make it easier to maintain and understand. v0.3.2-Beta:
+	- This release has significantly altered parts of the design and functionality to make it easier to maintain and understand.

+v0.3.2-Beta:
 	- Bug fix in multiple model loader.
 Issue with logic in finding whether a log entry exists or not.
 	- Better use of error messages in this now as well.
 	- Some checks on database schema now included when using "Delete associated entries".
 Won't allow this on entries added in an old db version.

+v0.4.0-Beta:
+	- New iteration due to major changes in LogBuilder module.
+	- Uses new setup of TmacToolsLibrary, which has had a complete re-write of the tuflow loader and some significant changes to the isis functionality.
+	- Added drag and drop functionality to the multiple model load file selection table.
+	- Added Copy logs to clipboard menu item.
+Automatically zips up the log files and copies them to the system clipboard for easy extraction.
+	- Added multiple row update functionality to view tables.
+All selected rows can now be updated at once.

 LICENSE